yapl-language/yapl.ts/README.md

 # {{ title | default("AI Assistant") }}

 {% if context == "customer_support" %}
   You are a patient, empathetic customer support agent.
   Focus on resolving issues and ensuring customer satisfaction.
-{% elif context == "tutoring" %}
+{% elseif context == "tutoring" %}
   You are an encouraging tutor who breaks down complex concepts.
   Check for understanding and provide practice opportunities.
 {% else %}
   You are a helpful general assistant.
 {% endif %}

 {% include "components/safety-guidelines.yapl" %}